Relocation: Timing is Everything

 - Closing date -– usually there is agreement on when this is to occur.
 Changing the date usually requires both parties’ approval.
 In the case of short sales or foreclosures, not closing on the due date can cost the buyer money for each day past the due date

 A critical timing issue for families with children is the school calendar.
 Do you want, or need, to move after the school year ends, or between semesters?
-Timing your sale and new purchases to work around school dates can be tricky, but if you plan ahead it is definitely workable.
-Families often decide to move as soon as school is out for the summer in order to give themselves, and their children, time to get settled and acclimated before school starts.
+Timing your sale and new purchases to work around school dates can be tricky, but if you plan ahead, it is workable.
+Families often decide to move as soon as school is out for the summer to give themselves, and their children, time to get settled and acclimated before school starts.

 Relocating to a new home is exciting, but stressful.
 And timing issues can complicate the process.
-Make sure you plan ahead, to the extent possible, and develop contingency arrangements in case things do not go according to your master plan.
-Pay attention to the dates that are set, but also expect that some may need to change, either due to your personal situation or others (such as your movers changing the scheduled move date).
-Expect that Murphy’s Law may pay you a visit so you won’t be too surprised.
-I know that in my own 4 major moves there were always things that did not quite go according to plan.
+Make sure you plan, to the extent possible, and develop contingency arrangements in case things do not go according to your master plan.
+Pay attention to the dates that are set, but also expect that some may need to change, either due to your situation or others (such as your movers changing the scheduled move date).
+Expect that Murphy’s Law may visit you so you won’t be too surprised.
+I know that in my own four major moves there were always things that did not quite go according to plan.
 Being flexible and having other plans, is critical.

 (Jeff Dowler spent 15 years in corporate business in a variety of Human Resources management positions and got his real estate license in 2002.
 "I worked for RE/MAX in Cambridge, MA.
 We relocated to Southern California (Carlsbad) in the spring of 2005 where I continue with RE/MAX.
-I have owned 9 primary homes (in 4 states), 2 vacation homes, and a business condo.
-With 4 significant relocations under my belt, I understand the issues that consumers face in buying, selling and relocating."
-Jeff has four blogs: Fans of Coastal San Diego, First Time Buyer Central, Relocation A to Z, and What's Up Doc?)
+I have owned nine primary homes (in 4 states), two vacation homes, and a business condo.
+With four significant relocations under my belt, I understand the issues that consumers face in buying, selling and relocating."
+Jeff has four blogs: Fans of Coastal San Diego, First Time Buyer Central, Relocation A to Z, and What's Up Doc?) www.jeffdowler.com